badicsalex/json_schema_to_c/README.md

 -------------------------

 The following extra features are implemented:
-* The `js2cDefault` field.
+* The `js2cDefault` field on data fields.
 It is the same as `default`, and has higher precedence, if both are present.
 Mostly usable to have a 'secret' or 'internal' default value that shouldn't be exposed to UI's.
 Especially good for cases where you want to signify the nonexistence of a field to the C code, but don't want UIs to display 18446744073709551616 in gray.

 Contribution
 ------------